MPC Meets Confidential Computing: Enabling Collaborative Finance Without Leaks

 Why Confidential Computing and MPC Go Hand-in-Hand

-MPC allows multiple entities to jointly compute a function over their inputs while keeping those inputs private2.
+MPC allows multiple entities to jointly compute a function over their inputs while keeping those inputs private.
 It’s a powerful concept — ideal for collaborative analytics, joint financial modeling, zero-knowledge proof systems, and wallet signing across decentralized parties.
 But to run MPC securely in production, you need infrastructure that:

 • Protects sensitive computations from the host OS or hypervisor